The DeanBeat: My holiday tech gift guide for the pandemic

 The mask has two holes in it where you can attach the replaceable filters.
 These filters pop off quite easily, but once you have the filter in place, you don’t have to worry so much about having them fall out, unless someone punches you in the face.
 The company said the filters block particles as small as 2.5 micrometers in diameter, but it is not a medical-grade mask and should not be used in a healthcare environment.

 It isn’t cheap at $90.
 But it does get rid of replacing a mask every time you need one, as you can wash the plastic quite easily and get replacement filters.
 TrueContour’s creators are the same folks who founded Voodoo Manufacturing, a 3D-printing factory company.
 I used the mask while jogging, and it keeps me from fogging up my glasses during a job.
 But I do sweat quite a bit, and the water builds up in the mask.
 That’s not great for comfort.
 On the other hand, your usual cloth mask typically absorbs this sweat and makes the mask damp.
 In this case, you can wash the mask and wear it again.
 You can wear it for a while, but the sweat buildup will eventually make you want to take it off.
+If you don’t want to see all that sweat, I would recommend painting it.

 While this mask isn’t ideal, you can see the innovation and where the tech could go for both better comfort and better protection.
 That matters because we have such a large population that won’t wear masks.
 After you place an order, TrueContour will ship your mask to you.